 The program's drop-off sites and services are summarized in the following tables.
 PaintCare considers a site (including events) as year-round if the site is open at least one day per month, every month of the year.
 Sites that are open less frequently are considered supplemental sites.
+Sites that stopped participating in the program during the year are listed as "partial year."
 All sites are listed in the appendix.